-The CAP/DA beneficiary service plan is developed on an annual basis or revised as needed by the CME designee.
-Service plans are approved by the designated entity.
-NC Medicaid shall closely monitor average per capita care expenditures for all CAP beneficiary to ensure cost for the CAP/DA waiver is less than the cost of institutional settings.
+The CAP/DA beneficiary service plan is developed on an annual basis or revised as needed by the Case Management Entity (CME) designee.
+Service plans require local approval by the designated personnel at the CME.
+NC Medicaid shall closely monitor average per capita care expenditures for all CAP beneficiary to ensure cost for the CAP/DA waiver is less than the cost of individuals receiving institutional care.

 To assure cost neutrality of the waiver, a cost analysis of the total waiver budget and the average per capita expenditure for each CAP/DA beneficiary is performed on a quarterly basis.
-When claims of the average per capita cost of waiver services are 110 percent over claims of the average per capita cost of the institutional setting, NC Medicaid must do the following:
+When the average per capita cost of waiver services are 110 percent over the average per capita cost of the institutional care, NC Medicaid must do the following:

 - a.
 Develop a cost utilization plan with a timeline of 90 calendar days to align the care needs within the CAP/DA budgetary limits; - b.
-Implement a 90-calendar day cost adjustment plan if the previous 90 calendar day cost utilization plan is not able to align with the established budgetary limits; and - c. at the end of the 90 calendar days, if the cost adjustment plan fails to align the within the established budgetary limit, individual CAP/DA beneficiary's service utilization limits will be closely monitored until the waiver is within the cost neutrality limits.
+Implement a 90-calendar day cost adjustment plan if the previous 90 calendar day cost utilization plan is not able to align with the established budgetary limits; and - c. at the end of the 90 calendar days, if the cost adjustment plan fails to align the waiver budget with the established budgetary limit, individual CAP/DA beneficiary's service utilization limits will be closely monitored until the waiver is within the cost neutrality limits.